 If you change your business name, business address, or responsible party.
-For a definition of "responsible party" and how to notify IRS of a change in the identity of your responsible party, see the Form 8822-B instructions.
 Notify the IRS immediately if you change your business name, business address, or responsible party.

-Write to the IRS office where you file your returns (using the Without a payment address under Where Do You File, later) to notify the IRS of any name change.
+• Write to the IRS office where you file your returns (using the Without a payment address under Where Do You File, later) to notify the IRS of any business name change.
 See Pub.
 1635 to see if you need to apply for a new employer identification number (EIN).
-Complete and mail Form 8822-B to notify the IRS of an address change.